Part 9 Strings manipulation with stringr

 We will play with the following character vector:

-<- c("Germany", "Uganda", "Canada", "Australia", "Switzerland", "Thailand", "Bolivia", "Russia", "Italy", "Senegal", "South Korea", "Mexico", "Argentina", "England") countries
+countries <- c("Germany", "Uganda", "Canada", "Australia", "Switzerland", "Thailand", "Bolivia", "Russia", "Italy", "Senegal", "South Korea", "Mexico", "Argentina", "England")- What is the average length of the country names?

 - How many country names end with an “a”?